Cass Elliot (album): Songs

 "Baby, I’m Yours" was originally released by Barbara Lewis in 1965 and written by Van McCoy.
 This was the first single released from the album in February 1972 with "Cherries Jubilee" as the B-side.

 "Jesus Was a Cross Maker" was originally written, performed and released by Judee Sill just four months prior to the release of this album.

 "That Song" was the second single released in April 1972 with "When It Doesn’t Work Out" on the B-side.
 The song was a particular favorite of Cass’ who at the time who was going through a divorce from her second husband.

-"When It Doesn’t Work Out" was written by Elliot's younger sister, Leah Kunkel, one-time wife of drummer Russ Kunkel, with whom she raised Elliot's daughter Owen after Elliot's death in 1974.
+"When It Doesn’t Work Out" was written by Elliot's younger sister, Leah Kunkel, at that point married to drummer Russ Kunkel, with whom she raised Elliot's daughter Owen after Elliot's death in 1974.

 "I'll Be There" was originally written and recorded by Bobby Darin in 1959.

 "Disney Girls" was written by Beach Boy Bruce Johnston and recorded by The Beach Boys on their 1971 album Surf's Up.
 Johnston, who was a friend of Cass’, along with fellow Beach Boy Carl Wilson both played and sang backing vocals on it.